While the new Museum of Fine Arts is under construction, works from the AMFA Foundation Collection are undergoing a transformation of their own.

 “It is understandable that she looks a bit sad in the portrait,” said Ann Prentice Wagner, Jackye and Curtis Finch, Jr. Curator of Drawings.
 “She was a very important lady of fashion, but clearly had a hard time between her powerful but unpopular brother and the loss of so many

-While the new Arkansas Arts Center is under construction, Lady Willoughby de Broke is one of the many works from the collection undergoing conservation.
+While the new Arkansas Museum of Fine Arts is under construction, Lady Willoughby de Broke is one of the many works from the collection undergoing conservation.
 Conservation and restoration are part of the natural life cycle of any artwork – and it is the responsibility of collections managers, curators, and conservators to ensure that these works survive as long as possible to be enjoyed by as many people as possible.

-Shan Kuang is an assistant research scholar for the Kress Program in Paintings Conservation at New York University – and one of the conservators currently working on paintings from the Arkansas Arts Center Foundation Collection.
+Shan Kuang is an assistant research scholar for the Kress Program in Paintings Conservation at New York University – and one of the conservators currently working on paintings from the Arkansas Museum of Fine Arts Foundation Collection.
 Along with Lady Willoughby de Broke, Lorenzo di Niccoló’s The Martyrdom of St. Stephen (c.
 1400), Francesco Bassano’s The Adoration of the Shepherds (c.
 1580), Bartholomeus van Bassen’s Interior of a Church (1639), and Adriaen Frans Boudewyns and Pieter Bout’s Village with River and Bridge (c.
 1680) are also being conserved at NYU.

 As a paintings conservator – and specifically an Old Masters conservator – the first thing Kuang and her team do when a work arrives for conservation is assess the condition of the object.
 After ensuring that a painting is in a condition stable enough to treat, Kuang and her team prepare a proposal for treatment.
 The conservation process begins by removing the layer of varnish that covers the oil paint or egg tempera on the canvas or panel – which tends to yellow and darken over time, obscuring the details and colors of the artist’s hand.